haoze12345/symmetric_rjd/README.md

 To reproduce the results in Section 5.3 on LVM, go to the folder lvm_experiment

 ## EEG Cospectra experiment
-To reproduce the results in Section 5.1 on EGG Cospectra, run the notebook cospectra_bench.ipynb the data cospectra.mat is from https://github.com/Marco-Congedo/STUDIES/tree/master/AJD-Algos-Benchmark
+To reproduce the results in Section 5.1 on EGG Cospectra, run the notebook cospectra_bench.ipynb the data cospectra.mat needed for the notebook can be downloaded from https://github.com/Marco-Congedo/STUDIES/tree/master/AJD-Algos-Benchmark